Prag8855/aab/content/guides/mietkaution.md

 **The landlord can only use your deposit to make repairs or pay your debts**.[^9] They can't keep your *Kaution* to punish you.
 If they make repairs, they must give you a detailed invoice with the cost of repairs.[^10] They must show receipts for everything.[^11] They can't charge you for things they do not repair.[^11]

-## My landlord won't return my Kaution
+### If your landlord won't return your Kaution

 If your landlord won't return your deposit, you can get help from your [tenants' association](/glossary/Mieterverein) or a [lawyer](/guides/english-speaking-lawyers-berlin).
 Conny also offers a [deposit recovery service](/out/conny-kaution).
 You only pay if they are successful.

 ## Need help?

+Conny also offers a [deposit recovery service](/out/conny-kaution).
+You only pay if they are successful.
+There are many other people who can help you.

 **[Where to find help ➞ Apartment questions](/guides/questions-about-berlin#apartment-questions)**